Russian Maritime Register of Shipping: Organization and management

-As members of the RF delegations, the RS experts participate in the proceedings of the IMO, ISO and EFQM committees and sub-committees.
-RS is an associate member of INTERTANKO, INTERCARGO and BIMCO.
+As members of the Russian Federation delegations, the RMRS experts participate in the proceedings of the IMO, ISO and EFQM committees and sub-committees.
+RMRS is an associate member of INTERTANKO, INTERCARGO and BIMCO.

-RS performs classification and survey of ships and floating structures under construction and in service as well as statutory surveys as authorized by maritime administrations of a number of countries.
+RMRS performs classification and survey of ships and floating structures under construction and in service as well as statutory surveys as authorized by maritime administrations of a number of countries.

-Authorized by the maritime administration of the RF and other 37 countries, RS performs certification of safety management systems of shipping companies and ships for compliance with ISM Code.
+Authorized by the maritime administration of the Russian Federation and other 37 countries, RMRS performs certification of safety management systems of shipping companies and ships for compliance with ISM Code.
 This safety standard provides for establishing safety management systems in shipping companies and for eliminating human factor from safe operation of ships.
-RS experts on ISM Code working in RS offices worldwide provide prompt services on certification for compliance with the ISM Code requirements.
+RMRS experts on ISM Code working in RMRS offices worldwide provide prompt services on certification for compliance with the ISM Code requirements.